 Market Risk: What You Don't Know Can Hurt You

-We issued this Investor Alert—which was also published for investors around the world through the efforts of the International Organization of Securities Commissions—to outline the different types of market risks your investments may be exposed to and to describe steps you can take to minimize or manage those risks.
+We are re-issuing this Investor Alert—which was also published for investors around the world through the efforts of the International Organization of Securities Commissions—to outline the different types of market risks your investments may be exposed to and to describe steps you can take to minimize or manage those risks.
+Initially issued nearly a decade ago, the tips remain evergreen and relevant.

 What Is the Difference Between Business Risk and Market Risk?